plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 > This is fragile and will break if you have several instances.
 Should change this to get the proper window.
 ' %}

+{% include note.html content='
+> [!NOTE]
+> In later versions of the script I [removed](https://github.com/plu5/dotfiles/commit/9f9e8f2aa62223c6677227ef90dc041cd4797f45) the hiding logic altogether, I could not find a reliable way to do it and decided it is better to just not
+' %}

 Before I make changes to the input, here's the script:
 ```bash
 #!/usr/bin/env bash